cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

 In order to access a Dataset in Spark, both the key and value classes have to be serializable.
 Otherwise, Spark will fail to read or write them.
 For example, the Table Dataset has a value type of Row, which is not serializable.
-An ``ObjectStore`` dataset could be used, provided its classes are serializable.
+An ``ObjectStore`` dataset can be used, provided its classes are serializable.

 - Creating an RDD from Dataset